Blendify/blender-manual/blender_docs/manual/modeling/modifiers/introduction.rst

 Interface
 =========

+.. _fig-modifiers-panel-layout:

 .. figure:: /images/modifier-subsurf.png

-   Panel Layout (Subsurf as an example).
+   Panel Layout (Subdivision Surface as an example).

 Each modifier has been brought in from a different part of Blender, so each has its own unique settings and special considerations.
-However, each modifier's interface has the same basic components, see (*Panel Layout (Subsurf as an example)*).
+However, each modifier's interface has the same basic components, see Fig. :ref:`fig-modifiers-panel-layout`

 At the top is the *panel header*.
 The icons each represent different settings for the modifier (left to right):